codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you call a pig that knows karate?
-A pork chop!
+A man is washing the car with his son.
+The son asks......
+"Dad, can’t you just use a sponge?"

 ## Daily Trivia

-According to the International System of Units, how many bytes are in a kilobyte of RAM?
+What was the name of the security vulnerability found in Bash in 2014?
- 1. 512
+ 1. Shellshock
- 2. 1024
+ 2. Stagefright
- 3. 500
+ 3. Bashbug
- 4. 1000
+ 4. Heartbleed

 <details>
   <summary>Answer</summary>
-  1000
+  Shellshock
 </details>